The Radial Masa in a Free Group Factor is Maximal Injective: Introduction

 In Section \ref{MaxInjective}, we examine how asymptotic orthogonality properties based on \cite[Lemma 2.1]{Popa.MaxInjective} imply maximal injectivity.
 Using Popa's intertwining lemma and ingredients from \cite{Fang.MaxInjective,Shen.MaxInjective}, we are able to give a technical improvement of the argument which deduces the maximal injectivity of the generator masa from the asymptotic orthogonality condition.
-This argument doesn't require any further assumptions on the masa beyond singularity and is also applicable to the tensor product of maximal injective algebras, provided we can establish a slightly stronger asymptotic orthogonality condition (the asymptotic orthogonality property of Definition \ref{AOP}) which in all known cases is established by exactly the same argument used to establish the appropriate version of \cite[Lemma 2.1]{Popa.MaxInjective}.
-In particular, it follows that if $A\subset M$ is a singluar masa of a \IIi factor with the asymptotic orthogonality property, such as a generator masa or the radial masa in a free group factor, and $B\subset N$ is a maximal injective injective von Neumann subalgebra of a \IIi factor with $B$ of type $\mathrm{I}$, then $A\ \vnotimes\ B$ is maximal injective in $M\ \vnotimes\ N$ (Theorem \ref{MaxInjective.Final}, taking $A$ to be a masa).
+This argument doesn't require any further assumptions on the masa beyond singularity and is also applicable to the tensor product of maximal injective algebras, provided we can establish our asymptotic orthogonality condition after tensoring by a further finite von Neumann algebra (see Definition \ref{AOP} below).
+In particular, it follows that if $A\subset M$ is a singular masa of a \IIi factor with the asymptotic orthogonality property, such as a generator masa or the radial masa in a free group factor, and $B$ is a type $\mathrm{I}$ maximal injective von Neumann subalgebra of a \IIi factor $N$ with separable predual, then $A\ \vnotimes\ B$ is maximal injective in $M\ \vnotimes\ N$ (Theorem \ref{MaxInjective.Final}, taking $A$ to be a masa).
 This result strengthens Shen's finite tensor product results from \cite{Shen.MaxInjective} and enlarges the class of positive answers to Popa's question.

 The paper concludes with Section \ref{Remarks}, which contains some final remarks.
-We show that the additional ingredients Popa uses with asymptotic orthogonality to show a generator masa is maximal injective, follow from maximal injectivity and Ozawa's solidity of the free group factors introduced in \cite{Ozawa.Solid}.
+We observe that the additional ingredients Popa uses with asymptotic orthogonality to show a generator masa is maximal injective in \cite{Popa.MaxInjective} can be deduced from maximal injectivity and Ozawa's solidity of the free group factors introduced in \cite{Ozawa.Solid}.
 In this way, we see that these properties of the generator masas are also satisfied by the radial masa.
 We end with a brief discussion of maximal nuclearity of the generator and radial masas in the reduced group C$^*$-algebras of free groups.